AI tools boost individual scientists 3x but shrink science's collective scope, major study reveals

 2

 .
-This contraction stems from a self-reinforcing cycle where popular problems generate massive datasets, those datasets make AI tools appealing, and advances using AI attract more scientists to the same crowded domains.
-"We're like pack animals," explains study co-author James Evans from the University of Chicago, describing how researchers cluster around the same high-profile challenges.
+The researchers hypothesize this clustering results from a feedback loop: popular problems motivate the creation of massive datasets, those datasets make AI tools appealing, and advances made using AI attract more scientists to the same problems

 1

 .
-The study suggests that preserving collective exploration will require reimagining AI systems that expand not only cognitive capacity but also sensory and experimental capacity, enabling scientists to gather new types of data from previously inaccessible domains rather than merely optimizing analysis of existing datasets
+The study suggests that to preserve collective exploration, the scientific community will need to reimagine AI systems that expand not only cognitive capacity but also sensory and experimental capacity, enabling scientists to search and gather new types of data from previously inaccessible domains

 1